pedestal/pedestal-app/CONTRIBUTING.md

 Even better, include a link to a gist or repository where we can jump straight to the problem.

-### Tests

-We love well-tested code.
-All of our code is tested on [Travis CI](https://travis-ci.org/pedestal/pedestal) and so too will any pull requests you submit.
-It's super-cool and automatic!

-But lets be serious, we won't accept pull requests unless they're either well tested or sufficiently trivial (think docstring changes).

 ## Contributor's Agreement